IndomitablePlatypus/queues/README.md

 This repo is a lightweight version of the "Bonus Cards API" [app](https://github.com/codderzcom/cardz).
 Please refer to the [Cardz](https://github.com/codderzcom/cardz) documentation to get acquainted with the domain.

-In this instance, the underlying idea is slightly different.
-We try to use native Laravel features as much as possible while keeping the (relatively) same API routes and responses as in the main app.
+Oftentimes, the value of the new project is not yet apparent, and the management wishes to test some working prototype without fully committing to the project, thus creating the need for some kind of quick pilot project, MVP or the likes of it.
+In this instance, the idea is to create a simple MVP app with an extensive use of native Laravel features.
+We'll keep the same API routes and responses as in the main app to make them compatible and interchangeable from the frontend perspective.

-A couple of features diverge from this simplification concept, but only inasmuch as native Laravel features allow us to go.
-We use docker with Laravel Sail, a Redis container, and a RabbitMQ container instead of using a fake provider like in the main app, for example.
-Given the availability of Redis and RabbitMQ, we use queued jobs to handle asynchronous data transfer when applicable.
-Actually, as you've probably guessed from the name of this repo, checking Laravel queues' capabilities of working with RabbitMQ was one of the reasons to even try this at all.
+In some aspects it diverges from the simplification concept, but only inasmuch as native Laravel features allow us to go.
+For example, we use docker with Laravel Sail and a RabbitMQ container instead of using a fake provider.
+Given the availability of containers, queues, RabbitMQ and such, we use queued jobs to handle asynchronous data transfer when applicable.

-We were going to use Laravel Sanctum authorization capabilities instead of something more involved but settled on foregoing it altogether, at least for now.
+We were going to use Laravel Sanctum authorization capabilities instead of something more involved but settled on foregoing it altogether, at least for now, as they do not add a lot of visible value for the MVP.
+However, Sanctum is still used as an authentication module.

 This version casts aside a lot of design patterns used in the main one.
-There are basically no bounded contexts, aggregate roots, repositories, buses, and other stuff.
-This code is a somewhat small ball of mud... as muddy as we were willing to go.
+This, of course, does not mean that it's unstructured or not scalable.
+It's quite possible to develop this MVP into a fully functional production application.
+The main difference between the two approaches (this and the [main app](https://github.com/codderzcom/cardz)) is the starting point of development and presumed managerial requirements.

 ## Installation instructions

 - clone the [repo](https://github.com/codderzcom/queues) with `git clone`;
-- ensure you have PHP 8.1+ (it's not strictly required to run containers);
 - run `composer install`;
 - copy `.env.example` to `.env`;
 - provide your app key with `php artisan key:generate`;